wyrover/aeroeco/readme.md

 * From the webroot, run ```composer update```
 * From the webroot, run ```npm install```
 * From the webroot, run ```bower install```

-## Please Note: Unusual Configuration

-* With most Laravel applications, you point your document root to the /public folder. **HOWEVER**, this app is set up to run from the document root.